adamedx/autographps-sdk/README.md

 Read about our contribution process in [CONTRIBUTING.md](CONTRIBUTING.md).
 The project is not quite ready to handle source contributions; suggestions on features or other advice are welcome while we establish a baseline.

-See the [Build README](build/README.md) for instructions on building and testing changes to PoshGraph-SDK.
+See the [Build README](build/README.md) for instructions on building and testing changes to AutoGraphPS-SDK.

 ## Quickstart
-The Quickstart is a way to try out PoshGraph-SDK without installing the PoshGraph-SDK module.
+The Quickstart is a way to try out AutoGraphPS-SDK without installing the AutoGraphPS-SDK module.
 In the future it will feature an interactive tutorial.
 Additionally, it is useful for developers to quickly test out changes without modifying the state of the operating system or user profile.
-Just follow these steps on your workstation to start **PoshGraph-SDK**:
+Just follow these steps on your workstation to start **AutoGraphPS-SDK**:

 * [Download](https://github.com/adamedx/poshgraph/archive/master.zip) and extract the zip file for this repository **OR** clone it with the following command: